jmtilli/stirmake/README.md

 Stirmake was unable to obtain a lock on the command database.
 This means likely another stirmake instance is running for the same project hierarchy.

+`stirmake: syntax error at file Stirfile line 1 col Y.`

+This probably means you didn't start the Stirfile with the `@toplevel` or the `@subfile` marker.
+Please select the correct marker and place it to the first line of the Stirfile.

 ## References